 - Thirdly, go to Control > select Unchecked > place the desired bounded cell in the Cell link box.

 - Eventually, the option buttons are linked to cell C15.
 This cell will represent the option button number.

-Step 04: Group Option Button
+Step 04: Grouping Option Button

 We can also group option buttons.
 Suppose we need to make two groups of the following option buttons like this.

-- Firstly, go to Developer > click Insert > choose the Grouping Icon in the Form Controls
+- Firstly, go to Developer > click Insert > choose the Grouping Icon in the Form Controls section.

 - Secondly, stretch the cursor to make a box around the option buttons we want to group.
 In this case, it is cells C5:C9.

-- Thirdly, click anywhere on the sheet and eventually, we have created Group box 1.
+- Thirdly, click anywhere on the sheet, and eventually, we have created Group box 1.

 - Similarly, create Group box 2 following the same procedure.

-- Now, bind Group box 1 to cell F5 and Group box 2 to cell F12.
+- Now, bind Group box 1 to Cell F5 and Group box 2 to Cell F12.

 - Consequently, the two Group boxes will show the different option button numbers for different Group Boxes.